To Help End the Pay Gap, Stop Asking New Hires for Salary Histories

 Equal Pay Day is the symbolic day where women’s earnings “catch up” to men’s earnings from the year before.
 It takes almost four extra months each year, thanks to the wage gap.
 As usual, AAUW hosts special events and distributes resources to help celebrate the work that has been done and promotes what still needs to be done to ensure women receive equal pay for equal work.

-Download the Pay Equity Resource Kit link in the right side bar.
+Download the Pay Equity Resource Kit link under the right side AAUW Links bar.